emdata-design/azure-data-science/README.md

 The materials here will help you understand how to choose the set of Azure machine learning and AI products that fit your data science team within a typical machine learning workflow, allowing you to scale, automate, and deploy analytical solutions with ease.

-###  Machine Learning Options on Azure
+##  Machine Learning Options on Azure

-There are a number of machine learning options on Azure that allow data analysts, data engineers, data scientists, and AI engineers work collaboratively on AI and ML models.
+There are a number of machine learning options on Azure that allow data analysts, data engineers, data scientists, and AI engineers to work collaboratively on AI and ML models.

 More details in the table below: